When Your

 Are Denied

 The Workers’ Compensation Act provides for the payment of benefits to workers injured on-the-job or who develop an occupational disease.
-Benefits available to an eligible worker include weekly compensation benefits, payment of injury related hospital, surgical and medical benefits and death benefits to a deceased worker’s dependents.
+Benefits available to an eligible worker include weekly compensation benefits, payment of injury-related hospital, surgical and medical benefits, and death benefits to a deceased worker’s dependents.
+However, when an employer wrongfully denies the claim of a worker who has been injured on-the-job, Liever, Hyman & Potter is immediately available to assist you to obtain the compensation you deserve.

-The law requires an injured worker to give notice of a work injury to the employer within 21 days of the injury, and no later than 120 days after the injury.
-The employer is required to issue a Notice of Workers’ Compensation Denial within 21 days, if it is denying the claim.
-If a claim is denied, the injured worker must file a Claim Petition with the Bureau of Workers’ Compensation within three years from the date of injury.
+The law requires an injured worker to give notice of a work injury to their employer within 21 days of the injury and no later than 120 days after the injury.
+Afterward, the employer is required to issue a Notice of Workers’ Compensation Denial within 21 days if they choose to deny the claim.
+In the event that their workers’ comp claim is denied, the injured employee must file a Claim Petition with the Bureau of Workers’ Compensation within three years from the date of injury.
 If a Claim Petition is not filed within the necessary time frame, the injured worker may be barred from receiving any benefits related to the injury.
+Therefore, if your workers’ comp was denied in Reading, PA, call the lawyers at Liever, Hyman & Potter, P.C., for a free consultation to discuss your options.
+They are immediately available to assist you in obtaining the workers’ compensation benefits to which you are entitled.

-Filing a Claim Petition, and taking your employer to workers’ compensation court for benefits, can be complicated, and it requires an understanding of the law and work comp procedure.
+Filing a Claim Petition, and taking your employer to workers’ compensation court for benefits, can be complicated.
+Pursuing workers’ comp denials requires an understanding of the law and the entire work comp legal process.
 Your employer will be represented by a lawyer in court who will try to convince the workers’ compensation judge that you are not entitled to benefits.
-You should have someone on your side who understands the law and work comp procedure.
+To increase the chances of your claim’s success, you should have someone on your side who understands the law and work comp procedure — and the legal team at Liever, Hyman, & Potter is here to help.

-Contact Liever, Hyman & Potter right away, if you want us to help you fight to get your benefits.
-You’ll pay us no money — not a cent — until we recover money for you.
-We charge a contingent fee for our services based on a percentage of the awards and settlement which is clearly defined in the initial agreement to represent you.
-You will NOT have to repay any of the expenses we have advanced on your behalf unless we recover money for you.
+Contact Liever, Hyman & Potter right away if you want us to help you fight to get your benefits.
+Whether you live in Berks, Montgomery, or Schuylkill County, PA, you’ll pay us no money — not a cent — until we recover money for you.
+We charge a contingent fee for our services based on a percentage of the awards and settlement, which is clearly defined in the initial agreement to represent you.
+When you hire Liever, Hyman, & Potter for a workers’ comp that was denied in Reading, PA, you won’t have to repay any expenses we have advanced on your behalf unless we recover money for you.

 Tell us your case